What can you do with a midwifery degree?

 The answer to this question may seem pretty obvious: you become a midwife.
-But midwifery encompasses several stages of care, from prenatal to labour and birth, postnatal and neonatal.
+But the role of a midwife can encompass several stages of care, from prenatal to labour and birth, postnatal and neonatal.

 As a midwife, you may choose to work across all areas of care for pregnant women and their babies or specialise in one.
 Midwives can also work in a variety of settings, including hospitals, birthing clinics, privately and in the community.

-In this article, we explore a few of the areas midwifery graduates may wish to specialise in during their midwife career.
+In this article, we'll answer some common questions around the midwife career path, including 'what do midwives do?' and 'what skills do you need to be a midwife?'.
+We'll also explore a few of the areas midwifery graduates may wish to specialise in during their midwife career.

 What skills do you need to be a midwife?